unicef/publicgoods-toolkit/community.md

 ## Community Diversity

-[TODO: UNICEF wants "Justin" to review this section on health and diversity?]
+(TODO: UNICEF wants "Justin" to review this section on health and diversity?
+(Followup note: Karl suspects that's a transcription error and that it's actually Jameson.))

 There are many ways to think about the diversity of an open source project community.
 Do its contributors come from a wide variety of